 7. Hana Lava Tube

-On the east of Maui Island, you will find the most excellent spot – Hana Lava Tube.
-It is a rocky tube created by underground lava rivers.
+On East Maui, you will find the most excellent spot – the Hana Lava Tube.
+It is a rocky tube created by underground lava rivers and is one of the most fascinating Maui tourist spots for those interested in geology.

 Along the cave trail, there are plaques imprinted with educational information to help you understand this formation and why it’s a unique and beautiful place in Maui.